B.S. in Criminal Justice & Restorative Justice

-Bachelor’s in Criminal Justice & Restorative Justice Program Curriculum
+Bachelor’s in Criminal Justice and Restorative Justice Program Curriculum

 Restorative justice focuses on healing the injuries caused by both violent and nonviolent crime, taking into consideration the needs of crime victims and the needs of offenders, while still holding them responsible for their actions.
 This transformative approach also integrates the roles of communities and governments in solving the social problems that contribute to crime.

-Learn more about the BS in Criminal Justice & Restorative Justice program curriculum.
+Learn more about the BS in Criminal Justice and Restorative Justice program curriculum.

 Criminal Justice Degree Career Outlook